Questions about studying with ACCCO

 What if I need help?

 Your ACCCO Trainer is also your assessor.
-Therefore the person who trains you will also be the person who will mark your work as well.
-Therefore you don't have a 'stranger' marking your work.
+Therefore the person who trains you will also be the person who will assess your work as well.

 Do I qualify for enrolment?

-Students are required to complete an application form, provided by the College.
+Students are required to complete an application form provided by the ACCCO.
 All aspects of social justice will be adhered to when admitting students.

-My Centre wants proof that I'm enrolled.
+I'm required to give proof that I'm enrolled to my workplace.
 How do I provide this?

 I haven't done any work for quite some time but I want to get started again.
 What do I do?